Charging your Electrified Vehicle (BEV & PHEV)

 What’s the difference?

 A Battery Electric Vehicle (BEV) runs entirely on electricity and needs to be plugged in to recharge, so it’s helpful to plan your charging stops ahead of time.
-A Plug-in Hybrid Electric Vehicle (PHEV) offers added flexibility – it can be charged like a BEV, while also using a petrol engine for longer drives, giving you the freedom to keep going even when charging isn’t readily available.
+A Plug-in Hybrid Electric Vehicle (PHEV) offers added flexibility.
+It can be charged like a BEV, while also using a petrol engine for longer drives, giving you the freedom to keep going even when charging isn’t readily available.

 Battery Electric